ParthenosWP4/standardsLibrary/Lexicography/ENeL-WG2/Guidelines/Customizing Oxygen for Pure Lexicographic Pleaure/README.md

     1. start typing "shortcuts"
     2. start typing the name of the command whose shortcut you want to change
     3. double-klick the command to get to the shortcut editing window
-    4. press the desired shortcut keys to replace the current shotcut
+    4. press the desired shortcut keys to replace the current shortcut
     5. click on OK
     6. click on OK